 2.1 DEFINITIONS

-Digital Certificate

-An electronic file installed on a programmatic interface or an individual’s assigned computer used to authenticate that the interface or individual is authorized for secure electronic messaging with ERCOT’s computer systems.

 2.2 ACRONYMS AND ABBREVIATIONS

-DCAA Digital Certificate Audit Attestation
+MAAA MIS Access Audit Attestation

 12.1 Overview

-(1) ERCOT shall create and maintain an electronic Market Information System (“ERCOT Market Information System” or “MIS”).
+(1) ERCOT shall create and maintain an electronic ERCOT Market Information System (MIS).
 The purpose of the MIS is to provide certain information available only to applicable Entities in the MIS Secure Area and to provide certain information available only to an individual Market Participant in the MIS Certified Area.

 (2) The MIS Secure and Certified Areas provide restricted access to ERCOT Critical Energy Infrastructure Information (ECEII), to the extent that the Protocols or any Other Binding Document requires such information to be posted thereon.
 All ECEII posted on the MIS Secure or Certified Area shall be subject to the restrictions in Section 1.3.2, ERCOT Critical Energy Infrastructure Information.
-ECEII posted on the MIS Secure or Certified Area may be accessed only by those individuals that are issued ECEII-eligible Digital Certificates.
+ECEII posted on the MIS Secure or Certified Area may be accessed only by those authorized individuals with ECEII-eligible credentials.

 (3) ERCOT shall also create and maintain an Internet website with public and restricted areas.